 7. Indulge in healthy fats

-Not only are healthy fats good for your body, but eating foods that feel indulgent but are actually beneficial (like avocado, coconut oil and salmon) ups the satisfaction quotient at mealtime.
+Not only are healthy fats good for your body, but consuming foods that feel indulgent and are actually beneficial (like avocado, coconut oil and salmon) affects your mental and physical satiety.
 Fats also take some time to digest, leaving you feeling full longer.